 Treatment and care: Working with our expert clinical tumour site specific groups (TSSGs) ensuring that appropriate access to treatment and care is available for patients across the area.
 This includes ensuring that specialised surgical care is available alongside modern radiotherapy and chemotherapy services.

 Personalising aftercare: Putting patients more in control of their recovery is an important aspect of improving the patient experience.
-This work includes:
+During 2019/20 we will be:

-- making sure treatment summaries provide both the patient and their GP with valuable information and prompts for action on how to seek help if new symptoms arise and to optimise health and wellbeing
+- developing treatment summaries for patients and their GP with information and prompts for how to seek help if new symptoms arise, and to optimise health and wellbeing,

 Contact us: firstname.lastname@example.org